nnsW3/auth-monorepo/packages/auth-client/README.md

 ##### domain

 Domain of your application.
-Value should match the domain requesting the SIWE signature.
+The value should match the domain requesting the SIWE signature.

 Type: `string`